-This document defines and clarifies policies and procedures where existing law and organizational policy do not specifically address issues particular to the use of email.
+This document defines and clarifies policies and procedures where UW-Whitewater's Acceptable Use Policy, and other existing laws and organizational policies, do not specifically address issues particular to the use of individually-owned email accounts.
 This policy applies equally to transactional information (email headers), the content of the message, and attachments.
-This policy does not apply to printed copies of email.
-However, other University policies do not distinguish among the media in which records are generated or stored.
-Email use is governed by policies that apply to the use of all University facilities.
+Email use is also governed by all policies that apply to the use of all UW-Whitewater facilities.

 The campus email system may be used for incidental personal purposes provided that such use does not:

 For more information regarding the expected behavior of campus technology users, click here.

 Allegations concerning the misuse of the campus email system involving an employee should be communicated immediately to the appropriate supervisor or college dean.
 Allegations involving students should be communicated immediately to Dean for Student's Office.